General Information

 What should I wear?

-If you have video conference meetings (as opposed to phone conference meetings) scheduled with legislators and staff, business casual or smart casual dress with something teal (the color of PCOS awareness) is recommended.
+Business casual or smart casual dress with something teal (the color of PCOS awareness) is recommended for PCOS Advocacy Day.

 How can I volunteer to help with PCOS Advocacy Day?